-New Jersey, USA – Researchers at Ohio State University Wexner Medical Center uncovered a novel pathway for hair follicular regeneration.
+Researchers at The Ohio State University Wexner Medical Center have uncovered a novel pathway for hair follicular regeneration.
 Palm tocotrienol complex (EVNol SupraBio™) is shown to induce hair follicle growth via protein expression of epidermal E-cadherin dependent beta-catenin – the key signaling molecule for inducing pluripotent stem cells in the adult skin.

 In this study (1), male mice with mutated leptin receptor were applied with either 5mg/cm2 palm tocotrienol rich fraction (TRF) (ie. EVNol SupraBio™ – bioenhanced palm tocotrienol complex, supplied by ExcelVite) or placebo on shaved dorsal skin thrice per week for 21 days and the evaluation of hair growth was recorded by the color of dorsal skin.
 The mechanism of palm TRF-induced hair growth, the dependency on the loss of E-cadherin and the activation of beta-catenin for hair follicle formation were examined by quantification of gene expressions, immunoprecipitation and immunoblots.